blynkkk/docs/mobile-applications/constructor.md

 If you don't have any Device Templates, you can create a basic template in the app and then fully set it up in Blynk.360 later

-When there is a Device Template already, you can tap on it and start working with mobild dashboard layout.
+When there is a Device Template already, you can tap on it and start working with mobile dashboard layout.

 ![Dashboard editor](https://user-images.githubusercontent.com/72790181/119659720-1cc3ba00-be37-11eb-9332-0f4b7359a757.png)